Free standard shipping on all orders

-Sign up to our newsletter and receive 20% off your first order
+Sign up to our newsletter and receive 15% off your first order

 Breastfeeding

-When it comes to newborns who are breastfed, they tend to have loose, seedy stools that are sometimes described as looking like mustard.
-For the first four days, your bub will likely pass three to four loose stools each day.
-They will also typically pass larger stools than little ones fed on formula, until starting solids.
-Generally speaking, your breastfed bubs’s stool will most typically be green-brown to yellow-brown.
-If it is quite green looking, this is likely because your bub is eating green vegetables or consuming fortified iron in some capacity.
+Yellow/ mustard: When it comes to newborns who are breastfed, they tend to have loose, seedy stools that are sometimes described as looking like mustard.
+For the first four days, your baby will likely pass three to four loose stools each day.
+They will also typically pass larger stools than formula fed babies, until starting solids.
+Generally speaking, your breastfed baby’s stool will most typically be green-brown to yellow-brown.

 Formula feeding